-Emory's graduate program in Philosophy produces teachers and scholars who address living questions through perspectives grounded in a broad and systematic understanding of the history of philosophy.
-We welcome a diversity of approaches to the study of philosophy, including: analytic, continental, historical, literary, multicultural, and pragmatic.
-Above all, we prepare our graduate students to make scholarly contributions in their areas of expertise and to become responsible members of the philosophical community.
+The Philosophy Ph.D. program produces teachers and scholars who address living questions through perspectives grounded in a systematic understanding of the history of philosophy.
+We welcome a diversity of approaches to the study of philosophy, including: analytic, continental, feminist, literary, multicultural, and pragmatic.
+Above all, we prepare our students to excel as members of scholarly and teaching communities.

 View Emory's Philosophy PhD program data here.